OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 some form already known to the system, we kept it in the original form to facilitate further editing.

+* give the number of patches, breakdown by type

 There is a step to mark as extinct those taxa whose only source taxonomy is GBIF and that come to GBIF via PaleoDB [reference].
 This is a heuristic, as PaleoDB can (rarely) contain extant taxa, but the